 This is a voluntary program that is paid for solely by the offender.
-The cost is $70.00 for installation and $75.00 per month plus tax to rent the equipment.
+The cost is for installation and per month to rent the equipment.
 An offender must apply through DMV for this program.
 You can obtain a copy of the Ignition Interlock Program Application at our web site or any DMV facility.
 The IID license authorizes the holder to operate a vehicle with full Class D operators driving privileges only when the vehicle is equipped with an ignition interlock device.
 The IID license is not available for CDL class vehicles.
 A Delaware registered vehicle must be used for the ignition interlock device program.

 Offenders who are arrested in another state must contact the Delaware Evaluation and Referral Program to schedule an appointment for an evaluation.
 Once the evaluation is completed, this agency will request the paperwork from the state when the arrest was made.
 Once the offender has completed the program satisfactorily, the Delaware Evaluation and Referral Program will forward the information to the arresting state.
 Offenders convicted out-of-state who hold a Delaware drivers license will result in license revocation.